limebit/medmodels/docs/user_guide/03_treatment_effect.md

 This instantiation requires a minimum of two arguments: a `treatment` and an `outcome`.
 These have to be the names of the MedRecord's `Groups` that contain the respective nodes.
 Also, the patient group needs to be specified if it does not correspond to the default `patient`.
 Here, we can see how we can create these groups by using the Query Engine.
 More information on how to use this powerful and efficient tool here: [Query Engine](02a_query_engine.md).

+In this example case study, we will use as treatment group "_Alendronic acid_", a primary treatment for osteoporosis, and "_Fractures_" as outcomes.
+We expect the treated patients to have less fractures than the control ones.

 ```{literalinclude} scripts/03_treatment_effect.py
 ---
 language: python